Sri Lankan Chetties

-Sri Lankan Chetties (ශ්රී ලංකා චෙට්ටි, இலங்கை செட்டி) also known as Colombo Chetties, is an ethnicity in the island of Sri Lanka.
-Formerly considered a Sri Lankan Tamil caste, they were classified as a separate ethnic group in the 2001 census.
-They were a class of Tamil speaking Hindu Vaishyas, who migrated from the South India under Portuguese rule.
+Sri Lankan Chetties (ශ්රී ලංකා චෙට්ටි, இலங்கை செட்டி) also known as Colombo Chetties, are an ethnicity in the island of Sri Lanka.
+Before 2001, they were classified as a Sri Lankan Tamil caste, but then after 2001, they were classified as a separate ethnic group in the 2001 census.
+They are now collectively referred to as the Colombo Chetties.
+They were said to have migrated from India under Portuguese rule and were given special rights and representation during colonial rule.

+In modern times, the Chetties have been assimilated either into Sinhala or Tamil resp.
+Vellalar society.
+Most Chetties grow in Sinhala backgrounds.
+Hetti is another term used in this context, referring to the present generation of Chetties who do not have any relation to India but are solely from Sri Lanka.

 Etymology

-The word Chetty is a generic term denoting all merchant and trading groups of South India.
-The word is thought to have been derived from the Tamil word Etti, an honorific title bestowed on the leading merchants by Tamil monarchs.
+The word is thought to have been derived from the Tamil word Etti, an honorific title bestowed on the leading and noble people.

 History

-Most of them trace their origin from Madurai, Tirunelveli and the Coromandel Coast of Southern India.
-They settled mostly in western Sri Lanka, especially in the ports of Jaffna, Colombo and Galle from the 16th century to mid 17th century, during the rule of the Portuguese and Dutch.
-Some of the Chetties in Northern Sri Lanka were absorbed in other communities, mainly in the Sri Lankan Vellalar community, considered a subcaste known as Chetty Vellalar.
+They settled mostly in western Sri Lanka, especially in the ports of Colombo from the 16th century to mid 17th century, during the rule of the Portuguese and Dutch.
 The Chetties of Western Sri Lanka converted to various forms of Christianity during the colonial era: Roman Catholicism under Portuguese rule, as well as to Anglicanism and Reformed Christianity under British rule and Dutch rule, respectively.
-Intermarriage and alliances between Sinhalese and Chetties were not uncommon thus many also got Sinhalised.
+Marriages between Sinhalese (Sinhala people) and Chetties are very common and therefore many were Sinhalised.
+The Chetties of Northern Sri Lanka especially in Jaffna were mainly absorbed by the Vellalar caste, although, some still remain separate.
+A high number of Chetties still live in Nallur, which is known for the inhabitation of high castes, whereas even a road is commemorated for them.

 Representatives of the Colombo Chetty Association stressed out their distinctiveness, appealing for forming a separate ethnic group.
 The Chetties were notably also from 1814 to 1817 listed as a separate ethnic group.
-The Chetties used dress distinctive from rest of the population in the colonial era.

-As an elite and prosperous group they no longer strictly marry amongst themselves.
+Historically an elite and generally wealthy ethnicity, they no longer strictly marry amongst themselves.
 In addition, migration to Australia, England, United States of America and Canada has tended to dilute their numbers.